COVID-19 pandemic in British Columbia: January to April

 On January 18, B.C. scheduled to reopen gyms and exercise facilities, and extended the restriction on gathering until at least February 16.

 On January 20, the self-isolation period for fully-vaccinated individuals was removed from the province's COVID-19 guidelines.

 On January 25, B.C. tentatively extended the vaccine passport system until June 30.

 On January 26, B.C. detected some cases of Omicron variant lineage BA.2 in the province.

 On January 31, B.C.
 Legislative Assembly Management Committee passed a motion "that the proof of COVID-19 vaccination program implemented by the committee on September 3, 2021, be extended under the same terms until June 30, 2022."

 On February 9, Henry discontinued the recording of active and recovered cases, stating that the data is losing its accuracy.

 On February 16, B.C. lifted most of the long-term restrictions that were enacted since December 2021, but mask mandates and vaccine passports remain in effect.

 On February 26, rapid COVID-19 antigen tests became available for people that are at least 70 years old.

 As of March 10, the Office of the Provincial Health Officer had received 47 exemption requests for the vaccine passport system on grounds of religious accommodation.
 All 47 requests were rejected.
 Out of 708 exemption requests on medical grounds, 71 were approved and 275 rejected.

 On March 11, the indoor mask mandate was lifted.
 A mandate that required healthcare professionals to be vaccinated against COVID-19 has been abandoned, though patients have the right to be aware of their vaccination status.

+On March 21, the British Columbia Human Rights Tribunal enacted an emergency pause on processing complaints related to face mask requirements, going into effect on March 31 until further notice.

 On April 7, the provincial government transitioned to a weekly report.

 On April 8, the vaccine card program ended.

 On April 28, Henry confirmed that BC health officials were monitoring possible cases of "unusual" severe acute hepatitis occurring outside of the province in Canada, as well as the United States and United Kingdom.